cucapra/pollen/slow_odgi/README.md

 3	3	2
 4	1	1
 ```
 Where each row has the name of the segment, the segment's _depth_, and the segment's _unique depth_.
-The depth is a count of how many times a segment appears on the graph's paths; the direction of traversal is immaterial.
+The depth is a count of how many times a segment's name appears across the graph's paths; the direction of traversal is immaterial.
 The unique depth is similar but only counts an appearance on one path once.
-It does not matter what the links say.
+In both cases, it does not matter how many times the segment appears in the links.

 #### `flip`
+Flips any paths that traverse their steps more in the backward orientation than the forward.

 Given the graph
 ```